ixnas/Quickwarden/README.md

 - macOS arm64 (Apple Silicon)
 - macOS x64 (Intel)

+### Windows

+Go to the [releases page](https://github.com/ixnas/Quickwarden/releases) and download the latest installer.
+This would be the file that's called `quickwarden-<version>-windows-x64-setup.exe`.

+Run the installer.
+If a Windows Defender dialog pops up, click "More info" and then click "Run anyway".

+### macOS

-Go to the [releases page](https://github.com/ixnas/Quickwarden/releases) and download the latest release for your platform.
+Go to the [releases page](https://github.com/ixnas/Quickwarden/releases) and download the latest release for your platform:

-**Windows**: Run the installer.
+- For Apple Silicon Macs, download `quickwarden-<version>-macos-arm64.dmg`.
+- For Intel-based Macs, download `quickwarden-<version>-macos-x64.dmg`.

+Open the disk image by right-clicking it and clicking Open.

+Because this application is not signed and notarized by Apple, you'll have to manually allow the downloaded disk image to open.
+Open System Settings and go to "Privacy & Security".
+Scroll to the Security section and click "Open anyway".

-**macOS**: Open the disk image and copy the application to your Applications folder.
+Now you can copy the application to your Applications folder and eject the disk image.

-There are no external dependencies because Bitwarden CLI is bundled with these distributions.

-You may also use the distribution that doesn't contain the Bitwarden CLI.
-In that case, you'll have to install Bitwarden CLI yourself, and make sure that its installation directory is included in your `PATH` environment variable.
+You may have to repeat the steps above when you launch Quickwarden for the first time.

 ## Usage
 When you first start Quickwarden on macOS you might have to grant access to the Accessibility API.